ai-chen2050/pyspider/README.md

 The two main methods for using supported.
   - The Script Method:
     - 1、Go to the file of settings.py, modify the value of ITERATOR_ROUND_NUM,SEARCH_THEME_WORDS to what you want.
+    - 2、Remove code comments to startCrawling() in opensea/run.py:22
-    - 2、Just run `python opensea/run.py`
+    - 3、Just run `python opensea/run.py`

   - The Interface Method:
     - 1、run `python opensea/Qtmain.py`